dominiqueguillot/637book/_sources/Content/5-Linear-regression.md

 # Linear Regression

 The first family of models we will study are linear regression models.
 While such models may seem elementary at first sight, they are very useful and can often be used as a baseline before trying more sophisticated techniques.
 Another important advantage of linear models is that they are easy to **interpret**.
 In many situations, more complicated models (e.g., deep learning) may give better results, but provide no explanation of how they get their results.
-When working with large datasets, some of these models may also able to infer information such as gender and race, and use it indirectly.
-In some areas in the industry, this is a deal breaker.
-For example, the way mortgages are written is very regulated.
+When working with large datasets, some of these models may also be able to infer information such as gender and race, and use it indirectly.
+In some areas of industry, this is a deal breaker.
+For example, mortgage lending is heavily regulated.
 Only specific information can typically be used to accept or decline a loan.
 On the other hand, in other areas (e.g., quantitative finance) building a model that produces excellent results can be the only thing that matters.
 Still, in general, being able to understand how a model arrived at a certain prediction is typically very important and desirable.

 ```{figure} images/black-box.png
 ---